citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

 # Translation Guide

 This document describes how to work with languages and translations in the Masterportal (MP).
-This document is intended for beginners, advanced users and experts.
+It is intended for beginners, advanced users and experts.

 The goals of ths document are as follows: